 Sesame oil is highly valued in Ayurveda for its many health benefits, including skin and hair health.
 Its fatty acids nourish skin cells, helping prevent dryness, flaking, and premature aging.

 It is packed with antioxidants, polyunsaturated fats, and lignans contributing to its anti-inflammatory effects.
 Plus, it helps keep skin supple and helps reduce sunburn risk.

 Sesame oil can be infused with Ayurvedic herbs for enhanced healing and protection.
 Examples include thickening hibiscus, growth-stimulating Amalaki, antimicrobial bhringraj, and protective Brahmi – all of which can be included in the oil for additional benefits.

-The oil also supports bone health by providing copper and calcium, two essential elements for strong bones.
+The oil also supports bone health by providing copper and calcium, essential for strong bones.
 Furthermore, it may help prevent osteoporosis – a condition that weakens bones over time – by strengthening them from the inside out.

-Sesame oil as a mouth rinse can help combat harmful bacteria and plaque.
+Sesame oil, as a mouth rinse, can help combat harmful bacteria and plaque.
 Studies have demonstrated that swishing sesame oil around your mouth for 15-20 minutes has been demonstrated to reduce plaque, whiten teeth, and improves oral health.

 Additionally, green tea helps lower cholesterol.
 It’s high in unsaturated fats and has been linked to a decreased risk of heart disease.

 Sesame oil can be an invaluable digestive aid, particularly for those experiencing constipation or irregular bowel movements.
 It stimulates bile production, feeds the colon, and reduces the formation of intestinal worms like ascaris or tapeworms.